 In stage 2, the proposed siting regions have an opportunity to co-determine the content of storage site projects and participate in studies on the socioeconomic effects and spatial planning impacts.
-The various sites also have to be compared from the point of view of safety before Nagra can propose at least two sites per waste category.
+The various sites have to be compared from the point of view of safety before Nagra can propose at least two sites per waste category.
+Stage 2 is expected to last about four years.

-In stage 3, the remaining sites are studied in greater detail from the point of view of site selection and submission of a licence application, and the site-specific geological information is intensified, if necessary by carrying out further geological studies.
+In stage 3, the remaining sites are studied in greater detail from the point of view of site selection and submission of a license application, and the site-specific geological information is intensified by carrying out further geological studies.
 With input from the siting region, the various storage site projects are defined in greater detail at this stage, and socioeconomic studies are intensified.
-The waste producers finally submit applications for a general licence (one each for HLW and L / ILW or one for a combined repository).
+The waste producers finally submit applications for a general license (one each for HLW and L/ILW or one for a combined repository).

-Parliament's decision concerning the government's approval of the general licence for deep geological repositories is expected around 2019/2020.
+Parliament's decision concerning the government's approval of the general license for deep geological repositories is expected around 2022.
 That decision is subject to an optional national referendum.

-A deep geological repository for L/ILW is expected in 2030 and a deep geological repository for HLW in 2040.
+A deep geological repository for L/ILW is expected in 2035, and a deep geological repository for HLW in 2045.